OliverMKing/AKS-Actions-Docs/README.md

 #### Contributing Environment

-You can use any environment you'd like to make contributions but it might be easier to use our setup.
-We'd reccomend using [VS Code](https://code.visualstudio.com/) with the following extensions.
+You can use any environment to make contributions but it might be easier to use our setup.
+We reccomend using [VS Code](https://code.visualstudio.com/) with the following extensions.

 - [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) - Formats your code.
 Format on save should be turned on.
 - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) - Linter